sage-code/maj/verbs.md

 * yo seru'pa una joku'ga = I was a player
 * nu seru'fu ale joku'ga = we will be all players
-* eso seru'so una movu'ga pu paca = un movement for peace
+* eso seru'ya una movu'ga pro paca = un movement for peace

 ## Reflexive form